 Quite incredibly, a full-size railway line once ran down the middle of 10th and 11th Avenues.
-With no barriers, fences or platforms, these steam powered juggernauts plowed down the West Side of Manhattan amidst the bustling foot traffic, hansom cabs and early motorcars.
+With no barriers, fences or platforms, these steam-powered juggernauts plowed down the West Side of Manhattan amidst the bustling foot traffic, hansom cabs and early motorcars.

 By 1908 it was estimated that some 436 New Yorkers had been killed by the trains.
-By 1929, the City agreed to elevate the railroad, beginning work on what is now the popular tourist attraction, the High Line.
-Thousands of visitors everyday walk along the repurposed, once abandoned railway line, with little idea of how it came to be.
+By 1929, the city agreed to elevate the railroad, beginning work on what is now the popular tourist attraction known as the High Line.
+Thousands of visitors everyday walk along the repurposed, once-abandoned railway line, with little idea of how it came to be.

 The somber plaque can be found on the brick wall of a charming restaurant and brewery on 10th and 29th, quite fittingly called, “Death Ave.”